Case StudyDepartment of Industry, Innovation and Science

 First and Second Pass Business Case for a Large Service Program

-We delivered services over three years through seven related engagements.
+MXA was engaged to deliver various services over three years through seven related engagements.
 During this time, MXA developed a detailed second pass business case including user research, business model development, information and system architectures, program plans and cost models.

 The Department was given a tight time frame to complete the work associated with the development of a business case and secure the pre-approved ICT funding for the initiative.
-The program was expected to commence, meet the expectations of key stakeholders and provide significant benefits to the users within the existing financial year.
+The program was expected to commence, meet the expectations of key stakeholders, and provide significant benefits to the users within the existing financial year.

 MXA’s extensive experience in undertaking similar projects was beneficial in designing an approach.
 Key activities in the development of the business case included: